emissary-ingress/emissary/README.md

 * Ability to flexibly map public URLs to services running inside a Kubernetes cluster
 * Simple setup and configuration
 * Integrated monitoring
-* Access all the features of Envoy, so your service mesh can easily extend to your perimeter

 CAVEATS
 -------